 Search

-Jump to any Type, entry, or page instantly with the search palette.
+Jump to any Collection, entry, or page instantly with the search palette.

 Search is the fastest way to get anywhere in Kaizendex.
 Open it, start typing a title, and jump straight to the result.